 Up till now most of us are doing fine but for those moments when overwhelm seems to be flooding us.
 Acknowledge your feelings rather than trying to brush them off without naming.
 There are many practices for dealing with emotions but if the feeling is of overwhelm our need is to be centered first.
+Daily practice of meditation increases our overall calm and decreases emotional reactivity but still be overwhelm can happen.
 A mindfulness practice for overcoming overwhelm is to shift one’s focus to current moment and realizing that in this moment ‘you are safe and provided for’.
 One can bring focus back to present moment through engaging the senses by naming 5 objects you see at that moment, 4 sounds you can hear, 3 things you can feel through your skin, 2 distinct smells and one thing to taste.
 Along with it also limit the amount of news intake and spend some time in activities that give joy rather than passive engagement.

 Drop in your comments about which stage you think you are, how you are navigating it and what practices you are using.
 For those who want to read more here’s the link to the write up which inspired this post. https://hbr.org/2020/03/that-discomfort-youre-feeling-is-grief